khuedoan/blog/content/posts/overengineered-blog-deployment.md

 │       ├── post-2.md
 │       └── post-3.md
 ├── Dockerfile
-├── .envrc
 ├── flake.nix
 ├── Makefile
-├── README.md
 ├── src
 └── tests
 ```

 Posts are written in Markdown and placed in `content/posts`.
-As you may
+As you might have
-noticed, the blog is built with Rust, but I'll leave that for another post.
+noticed, the blog is written in Rust, but I’ll leave that for another post.

 ## Writing a new post